The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Interpretation:

-Spread: One card, posed as the main lesson in the current relationship.
+Spread: One card, representing the main lesson in the current relationship.

 Card: The Lovers.